 STEP 1: Determine Students Suitability for a Goldwater Scholarship.

 A student who is interested in being nominated for a Goldwater Scholarship is asked to complete and submit a Student Profile and Pre-application.
-While the process varies from one campus to the next, on most campuses the Pre-application is seen as a “conversation starter” between the student and the CR.
+While the process varies from one campus to the next, on most campuses the Pre-application is seen as a “conversation starter” between the student and the Campus Representative (CR).
 Most CRs review the Pre-application materials and provide the student with additional campus-specific application information.
-On some campuses, CRs either meet with the student individually or during a scheduled meeting involving all students interested in applying for a Goldwater Scholarship.
+On some campuses, CRs meet with the student either individually or during a scheduled meeting involving all students interested in applying for a Goldwater Scholarship.
 Students are encouraged not to “count themselves out” without first interacting with their Goldwater CR.
 Contact between the student and the CR should occur as soon as possible but within usually no longer than a week from when the student submits a Pre-application and Student Profile.

 STEP 2: Monitor the Student’s Application and Assist the Student with Identifying Appropriate References